original-picture/JUCE/README-fork.md

 - [ ] implement `toBehind`
   - [ ] rearrange child peer lists
     - [ ] figure out if this needs to be done recursively
+    - [ ] fix linux implementation
 - [ ] implement `toFront`
-  * calls `toFrontOfSiblings` recursively and then calls `toFront` on the top level window
+9 * calls `toFrontOfSiblings` recursively and then calls `toFront` on the top level window
 - [ ] add a member function `toFrontOfSiblings`
 - [X] have minimisation hide child windows instead of minimising them
 - [X] an internal `isInherentlyHidden` attribute is necessary